An affair in letters

 Temporary exhibition Talbot House (from 11/12/2021), musical, book presentation, live streams and Valentine's event

 When the Great War breaks out, 21-year-old dental student Geoffrey decides to enlist in the British army.
 Through a good friend he meets the 17-year-old Edith Ainscow.
 After only four dates, it is evident that love is in the air.
 Unfortunately, the war sends Geoffrey to the Westhoek and they can only keep in touch by post.
 The beautiful letters, full of exciting stories and emotional declarations of love, tell a warm and authentic love story in world gone mad.
 And then his leave is due, Geoff can finally go back home, to his Edith...
-During this exhibition you literally come face to face with the couple, set in their time.
-Will you read their correspondence?
-You can also rediscover the musical tips and shows they exchanged.
-A video and photo montage will take you into their world.
-Afterwards, you will also get the chance to discover the story in today's landscape.
+In this exhibition you come face to face with the couple, set in their time.
+Will you dig into their correspondence?
+Or perhaps rediscover the musical tips they exchange?
+The filmed letters and modern day photos will take you on a journey to their world.

 When war tore young friends Geoffrey & Edith apart, they put their affections into passionate love letters.
 The wonderful style in which the couple write to each other is set on the hard backdrop of war.
 Although the battles must take a backrow in the youngsters focus on making each other laugh and encourage them brighter days are ahead.